Media Format Reference

 - MP4 videos using the H.264 video codec and the AAC audio codec.
 MP4 is of high quality and can be played in all browsers and devices.
 It is today's video format of choice.

 - FLV videos using the H.263 video codec and the MP3 audio codec.
 FLV is of lower quality than MP4 and only supported in browsers that run Flash.
-Many existing video libraries are encoded in FLV.
+We highly suggest re-encoding content to MP4 to allow for HTML5 compatibility.

 - WebM videos using the VP8 video codec and the Vorbis audio codec.
 WebM is royalty free and of comparable quality to MP4.
 It has limited browser and device support.